 Mechanisms Behind Pain Reduction

 How does therapeutic massage achieve such remarkable pain relief for those in discomfort?
-It operates through intricate mechanisms, engaging neurological pathways to disrupt pain signals and stimulate endorphin release, while enhancing blood flow and reducing inflammation.
+It operates through intricate mechanisms, engaging neurological pathways to disrupt pain signals and stimulate the release of endorphins, while enhancing blood flow and reducing inflammation.
 Physiologically, it rejuvenates soft tissues, eases muscle tension, and fosters a healing environment by modulating immune responses.

 Consider these relatable ways massage supports the body: